legaspijeremy/JMatch/README.md

 # JMatch

-AI-powered resume analysis and internship tracking platform built with React, FastAPI, and PostgreSQL.
+AI-powered resume analysis and application tracking platform built with React, FastAPI, and PostgreSQL.

 ## Overview